-The LANL "Threatened and Endangered Species Habitat Management Plan for Los Alamos National Laboratory" (HMP) (https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-15-28610) was prepared to provide for the protection of federally listed threatened and endangered species and their habitats at LANL.
+The LANL "Threatened and Endangered Species Habitat Management Plan for Los Alamos National Laboratory" (HMP) (LANL 2015, 602156) (https://permalink.lanl.gov/object/tr?what=info:lanl-repo/lareport/LA-UR-15-28610) was prepared to provide for the protection of federally listed threatened and endangered species and their habitats at LANL.
 The HMP was designed to be a comprehensive landscape-scale management plan that balances the current operations and future development needs of LANL with the habitat requirements of threatened and endangered species.
-It also facilitates DOE compliance with the Endangered Species Act and related federal regulations.
-The HMP received concurrence from the U.S. Fish and Wildlife Service (USFWS) and was first implemented in 1999.
+It also facilitates DOE compliance with the Endangered Species Act of 1973 and related federal regulations.
+The U.S. Fish and Wildlife Service (USFWS) concurred with the HMP, and it was first implemented in 1999.
 All changes to the HMP, such as adding new species or changing requirements, are assessed in a new consultation with the USFWS before being implemented.
 The HMP provides guidance by species for different types of activities allowed without further review by the USFWS.